-After selection for Flag rank in December 2011, Gale assumed duties as commander, Navy Regional Maintenance Command, where he oversaw the operations and management of the Navy's Regional Maintenance Centers in their execution of surface ship maintenance and modernization.
-Most recently, on Oct.
-1, 2013, Gale became the Deputy Commander for Surface Warfare, Naval Sea Systems Command (NAVSEA 21).
+After selection for flag rank in December 2011, Gale assumed duties as commander, Navy Regional Maintenance Command, where he oversaw the operations and management of the Navy's Regional Maintenance Centers in their execution of surface ship maintenance and modernization.
+On Oct.
+1, 2013, Gale became the deputy commander for Surface Warfare, Naval Sea Systems Command (NAVSEA 21).

 Gale earned a Bachelor of Arts degree in Economics from the University of New Mexico, and a Master’s Degree in National Resources Strategy from the Industrial College of the Armed Forces.
 He is a graduate of the United States Marine Corps Command and Staff College.